BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 `std` in `std::cout` and `std::cin` is the name of the namespace used for the C++ standard library.
 This ensures that the identifiers of new code doesn't conflict with the existing identifiers for those in the C++ standard library and result in an error.

-Consider that in `std::cout` and `std::cin`, when we want to access the `cout` and `cin` operators, we started with the name of the namespace, followed by the **scope resolution operator** (`::`), followed by the n
+Consider that in `std::cout` and `std::cin`, when we want to access the `cout` and `cin` operators, we started with the name of the namespace, followed by the **scope resolution operator** (`::`), followed by the names of the variable or functions within that namespace.
+In this way, we explicitly tell the program to access this specific variable in this specific namespace.

+An alternative (although less preferred) method of accessing variables within a namespace is by using a *using directive* state
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDI0OTA1NTU3LDExNzU3Nzg3OTksOTI5MD
-QzNDU0LC03MzQxMTU3MTgsLTE4NTg3ODM3OTksNjMwMzU3MzIx
-LC0yNDYyMDQ4MTYsODMyOTM5NjYyLDE3MTkxNTkzNTQsLTE5ND
-A5Nzg2OTUsLTE1OTMwODMwLC0yODIwODQ1OTYsLTE2OTIxNzY1
-NjgsLTE5ODY0OTk4MDAsMTU5NTE5MjI3NiwxMjYzMTI5OTUsLT
-gzNzE4MTU5NCwxNzM5MDQ5NjMsMTMyMDY3NDQ5NywxNTQ1Mzk4
-MDM2XX0=
+eyJoaXN0b3J5IjpbLTc0MDg4MDg3NywxMTc1Nzc4Nzk5LDkyOT
+A0MzQ1NCwtNzM0MTE1NzE4LC0xODU4NzgzNzk5LDYzMDM1NzMy
+MSwtMjQ2MjA0ODE2LDgzMjkzOTY2MiwxNzE5MTU5MzU0LC0xOT
+QwOTc4Njk1LC0xNTkzMDgzMCwtMjgyMDg0NTk2LC0xNjkyMTc2
+NTY4LC0xOTg2NDk5ODAwLDE1OTUxOTIyNzYsMTI2MzEyOTk1LC
+04MzcxODE1OTQsMTczOTA0OTYzLDEzMjA2NzQ0OTcsMTU0NTM5
+ODAzNl19
 -->